Faster Molecular Dynamics with Neural Network Potentials via Distilled Multiple Time-Stepping and Non-Conservative Forces: Numerical results

-In the following, we compare, for various sizes of bulk water boxes and various time steps, the STS BAOAB integrator, DMTS with the small conservative model used in~\cite{Cattin2026} and DMTS-NC, the multi-time-step method BAOAB-RESPA with the non-conservative force model.
-Figure~\ref{fig:plots} shows oxygen-oxygen radial distributions (computed with FeNNol), as well as distributions of temperatures and potential energies across simulations.
+\paragraph{Bulk water.} We start by comparing, for various sizes of bulk water boxes and various time steps, the STS BAOAB integrator, the BAOAB-RESPA DMTS integrator with the small conservative model used in~\cite{Cattin2026} and DMTS-NC, the version using the non-conservative force model.
+To assess sampling properties, Figure~\ref{fig:watersampling} shows oxygen-oxygen radial distributions (computed with FeNNol), as well as distributions of temperatures and potential energies across simulations.
 In particular, empirical distributions of temperature (known to be sensitive to numerical instabilities due to multi-time-stepping) are plotted along the equilibrium theoretical distribution, given by $\frac{T}{d}\chi^2(d)$, where $T$ is the equilibrium average temperature (here, \SI{300}{K}), $d$ is the total configurational dimension of the system (i.e. three times the number of atoms) and $\chi^2(d)$ is the Chi-squared distribution with $d$ degrees of freedom.
 In addition, Table~\ref{table:temp-epot} sums up the average potential energies and temperatures.

-Table~\ref{table:waterspeed} shows the speed of the algorithms expressed in nanoseconds of simulation per day, highlighting the significant acceleration of DMTS-NC with respect to conservative-model DMTS and to STS.
+Table~\ref{table:waterspeed} shows the speed of the algorithms expressed in nanoseconds of simulation per day, highlighting the significant acceleration of DMTS-NC with respect to conservative model DMTS and to STS.
 Note that in addition to being faster, thanks to a better fit to the training data, DMTS-NC exhibits fewer numerical instabilities, and the maximum usable time step is limited by classical MTS resonances instead of the problem of abnormal model disagreements as described in Section~\ref{sec:methods}.
-Results show that DMTS-NC provides an acceleration ranging from $294\%$ to $431\%$ with respect to STS, and from $30.8\%$ to $55.7\%$ with respect to conservative DMTS.
+Simulations show that DMTS-NC provides an acceleration ranging from $2.94$ to $4.31$ with respect to STS, and from $30.8\%$ to $55.7\%$ with respect to conservative DMTS.